roshanrathod/Mutation-Testing-As-A-Service/README.md

 - Springboot running on localhost:8080/payload will fetch the post and extract Github Repository URL and Email.
 - JGIT will Clone the Repository in your TEMP folder.
 - Once cloned, you will see new cmd prompt window.
-- Maven will first build the project and then run mutation test on the project
+- Maven will first build the project and then run mutation tests on the project.(By default it runs test on the root of the package, so all classes will have a mutation test report which is created under target folder called pit-reports.
+For further reading, [refer this](http://pitest.org/quickstart/maven/))
-- The test reports folder is to ZIP using [zeroturnaround/zt-zip](https://github.com/zeroturnaround/zt-zip)
+- The test reports folder is compressed to a ZIP archive using [zeroturnaround/zt-zip](https://github.com/zeroturnaround/zt-zip)(Awesome Library!)
 - An email will be sent with the ZIP as an attachment to the committer using [Java Mail API](https://java.net/projects/javamail/pages/Home)